Loading Now

 add ns1 record 3

-1. Go to Tools and Settings > Mail Server Settings(scroll down to DKIM Spam protection in the mail group tab).
+1. Navigate to Tools and Settings > Mail Server Settings (scroll down to DKIM Spam Protection within the Mail Group tab).

-3. Checked: DMARC option too.
+3. Enable the DMARC option as well.

-• _ domainkey.<example.com> – contains the DKIM policy.
+• _domainkey.<example.com> – Stores the DKIM-specific policy.

 • _dmarc.<domain>.
 TXT v=DMARC1; p=none